mfornet/acmx/README.md

 **acmX** have been designed to run automatically boilerplate actions [I](https://codeforces.com/profile/marX) repeat often in competitive programming.
 Next is the expected pipeline to interact with it.
 It is important that you [setup some configurations](#getting-started) before start using the tool.

-* Create a contest calling `New Contest` or maybe a single problem calling `New Problem`.
-Testcases are downloaded automatically :)
+* Open Visual Studio Code

+* Open online contest/problem you want to solve and click on competitive-companion extension button.
+All problems along with the testcases are downloaded and you are ready to code.

 * Start coding awesome solution inside file `sol.cpp`.

-* After you finish the code call `Run` and automatically your program will be compiled and run against every testcases.
-If the solutions seems to be ok, it will be reported otherwise you will see failing testcase in a *cool layout*.
+* After you finish call `Run` and automatically your program will be compiled and run against every testcases.
+If the solutions is ok, it will be reported otherwise you will see failing testcase in a *cool layout*.
 You can always go back to original layout calling `View: Code`.

 * Add more testcases than provided in statement using `Add Test Case`, or modify and see existing testcases by calling `Open Test Case`.